ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 # Terminology

-Leaf Bytes:
+Leaf:

-: A merkle tree leaf is labelled with the cryptographic hash of a sequence of bytes.
-These bytes may be structured as a combination of Payload and Extra Data.
+: A merkle tree leaf is the cryptographic hash of a sequence of bytes that combines Payload and Extra Data.

 Merkle Tree:

-: A Merkle tree is a tree where every leaf is labelled with the cryptographic hash of a sequence of bytes and every node that is not a leaf is labeled with the cryptographic hash of the labels of its child nodes.
+: A Merkle tree is a tree where every leaf is a cryptographic hash of a sequence of bytes and every node that is not a leaf is the cryptographic hash of the its child nodes.

-Merkle Tree Root:
+Merkle Root:

-: A Merkle tree root is the root node of a tree which represents the cryptographic hash that commits to all leaves in the tree.
+: A Merkle root is the root node of a tree; this cryptographic hash is a committment to the content of the tree.

 Merkle Tree Algorithm:

-: A Merkle tree algorithm specifies how nodes in the tree must be hashed to compute the root node.
+: A Merkle tree algorithm specifies how to construct the tree and how to compute its root.

 Payload and Extra Data:

-: A payload is data bound to in a Merkle tree leaf.
+: A payload is application data used to produce a Leaf.
-The Merkle tree algorithm determines how a payload together with extra data is bound to a leaf.
+The Merkle tree algorithm determines how a payload together with extra data is used to produce a leaf.
-The simplest case is that the payload is the leaf itself without extra data.
+The simplest case is that the leaf is the cryptographic hash of the payload without extra data.

 Inclusion Path:

-: An inclusion path confirms that a value is a leaf of a Merkle tree known only by its root hash (and tree size, possibly).
+: The inclusion path enables a verifier to recompute a root, given a leaf.

-Signed Merkle Tree Proof:
+Signed Inclusion Proof:

-: A signed Merkle tree proof is the combination of signed Merkle tree root hash, inclusion path, extra data, and payload.
+: A signed inclusion proof is a combination of payload, extra data, inclusion path and signed envelope that includes a merkle root.

 # CBOR Merkle Structures

-This section describes representations of merkle tree structures in CBOR.
+This section describes representations of merkle proof structures in CBOR.

 Some of the structures such as the construction of a merkle tree leaf, or an inclusion proof from a leaf to a merkle root, might have several different representations.

-Some differences in representations are necessary to support efficient verification of proofs and compatibility with deployed tree algorithms used in specific implementations.
+Some differences in representations are necessary to support efficient verification of different kinds of inclusion proofs and for compatibility with deployed tree algorithms used in specific implementations.

-## Signed Merkle Tree Root
+## Signed Inclusion Proof

-A Merkle tree root is signed with COSE_Sign1, creating a Signed Merkle Tree Root:
+A Merkle root is signed with COSE_Sign1:

 ~~~~ cddl
 SMTR = THIS.COSE.profile .and COSE_Sign1_Tagged